elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 DOIs enhance **citability** and **attribution**, allowing others to reference your work accurately.
 Persistent identifiers support **long-term tracking** and recognition of your outputs, promoting reuse and helping your materials remain valuable and usable well into the future.

-### Other Persistent Identifiers Useful for Training Materials
+### Other persistent identifiers useful for training materials

 There are several types of PIDs designed for different kinds of resources or objects.
 For training materials, the following PIDs are the most important: